peekknuf/Clarity-Log-Parsing-CLI/README.md

 log-parser stream path/to/log/directory --host target-host [--from-host source-host]
 ```
 This command will be monitoring logs directory for new incoming .log files and scanning them, but would also check the NEW records appended to the existing files.
+At certain, even the most minimal, scale the output of those reports should be stored somewhere, terminal session is def not it, it's fine for a MVP though.
+Also, yes, it's doing every 10 sec instead of every 1 hr because it's easier to test that way.
+Not a big deal.
 ```bash
 log-parser stream logs --host host27
 ```